DanielSmith/alap/README.md

 * '#' would have the functionality of getting definitions from **other** DOM IDs.
 I don't intend to support it, until I can fix the parsing so that it will work with expressions
 * '%' and '*' may involve searching through URL, Labels, and Descriptions.
 I would want to build an alap-editor first (as in, drag and drop links to a target, and extract relevant data from the metadata found in the HEAD of that page)

-"image" is reserved for future use in an item object.
 ### Combining things

 As you may have guessed, you can combine different types of specifiers, in order to build up a menu item list.
 You can use tags ('.'), and specfic list item IDs: